Jacques Nienaber: 2020–2023

 In January 2020, Nienaber was announced as the new head coach of the Springboks and handed the keys to a World Champion squad.
 Unusually, Nienaber had no experience as a head coach at the time.
 He would have to wait a full year due to the Covid-19 pandemic before finally fielding his first team against Georgia on 2 July 2021 ahead of the 2021 British and Irish Lions series.
 The Springboks ended up winning the renowned series against the Lions 2–1, coming from behind after very narrowly losing the first test in Cape Town.

 In October 2023, Nienaber was head coach as the Springboks retained the Rugby World Cup.It has been announced that he will depart the role of head coach for the South African team after the world cup to take up a position in the Leinster Rugby coaching team under Leo Cullen.

 2023–present: Leinster

 In December 2023, Nienaber coached his first professional game with Leinster in an away fixture against Connacht.
 Leinster won the game in the final minutes with a try from Ciarán Frawley.
+Leinster won the 2024-25 United Rugby Championship, and successfully defended their title in 2025-26.
+Leinster reached the finals of 2024 and 2026 European Rugby Champions Cup, losing both finals to Toulouse and Bordeaux Bègles.